Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 - Note that you can write unsupported code in a member of a type that will be transformed if that member won't be accessed on the hardware (since unused code is removed from transformation).
 So e.g. you can implement `ToString()`.

+## Running your code on hardware

+Once you've written some Hastlayer-compatible algorithm and successfully generated hardware from it you'll be able to execute it on an FPGA as hardware.
+At the moment this needs to be configured manually, so check out the docs of the Hastlayer Hardware repo on how to get started with that.

 ## Performance-optimizing your code

 Some simplified basics first on the properties of FPGAs first: